 The federal government regulatory determinations placed many of the law’s aspects in the hands of the states to determine and implement.

-The provisions of the law that are being implemented at the state level, give the state lawmakers broad power to determine how the requirements and provisions of the ACA would be fulfilled and organized in each state.
+The provisions of the law that are being implemented at the state level, give the state lawmakers broad power to determine how the requirements and provisions of the ACA will be fulfilled and organized in each state.